josefeg/new-mac-setup/README.md

 ## How to use

+The `bootstrap.sh` script installs the prerequisites and then starts Ansible.
+Before you run this script, you need to give the Terminal app Full Disk Access permission.
+To do that, open System Settings, and go to Privacy & Security.
+Find the Full Disk Access permission in the list and click on it.
+Find Terminal in the list of apps, and enable the permissions via the switch on the right.
+If Terminal is not in the list, you can add it via the plus sign at the bottom.

-The `bootstrap.sh` scrips installs the prerequisites and then starts Ansible.
-You do not need to download this script but can run it directly after downloading it via:
+Once you have configured the required permissions, open Terminal app so that you can run the included `bootstrap.sh` script.
+You do not need to clone the repository in order to run the script, but you can download it and run it directly via.

 ```shell
 curl -s "https://raw.githubusercontent.com/josefeg/new-mac-setup/master/bootstrap.sh" | bash
 ```